stefan-hoeck/idris2-tutorial/src/Tutorial/Interfaces.md

 function, and most if not all of these implementations would be identical to the ones written above.
 That's a lot of code repetition.

-One way solve this is to use higher order functions.
+One way to solve this is to use higher order functions.
 For instance, we could define function `minimumBy`, which takes a comparison function as its first argument and returns the smaller of the two remaining arguments: